UWARG/efs-zeropilot-3.0/TelemetryManager/README.md

 ## CRC32 code

-To generate the CRC32 table for a given polynomial, plug this GO code into the [go playground](https://go.dev/play/) and click run.
+To generate the CRC32 header for a given polynomial, plug this GO code into the [go playground](https://go.dev/play/) and click run.
 ```go
 package main